-Planning for revenue growth with Tom Lappas and Simon Owens
+Planning for revenue growth ft.
+Tom Lappas and Simon Owens

 A LION conversation about news revenue and sustainability for independent publishers, hosted by Outlier Media executive director Candice Fortman.